hunterkingsbeer/345-Project/README.md

 Made for COSC345's full year project.

 ### Running the application:
-This app has been developed using an iPhone 11 Pro, however should run on any device running iOS 7 and above.
+This app has been developed using an iPhone 11 Pro, however it should run on any device running iOS 7 and above.

+Start the app using the Xcode simulator running an iOS phone.
+To generate random receipts, tap the settings icon and press the "generate receipts" button to generate 10 receipts.
+Tapping the settings button again will bring you back to the home page, where you can now view the entries.

 ### Team members:
 Hunter Kingsbeer,